Save

 kinase enzymes that add a phosphate to other proteins to activate or inhibit it

-to cause cancer what is requires what is requires of tumor suppressors and proto oncogenes proto oncogenes require 1 allele to be mutated (dominant) which results in a gain in function OR a tumor suppressor genes requires 2 alleles to be mutates (recessive) which results in a loss of function.
+to cause cancer what is required of tumor suppressors and proto oncogenes proto oncogenes require 1 allele to be mutated (dominant) which results in a gain in function OR a tumor suppressor genes requires 2 alleles to be mutates (recessive) which results in a loss of function.

-explain impact of 1 mutated tumor suppressor genes vs 2 mutated tumor suppressor genes 1- cell cycle can still function 2- cell cycle proceeds inappropriately
+explain impact of 1 mutated tumor suppressor genes vs 2 mutated tumor suppressor genes 1 copy mutate- cell cycle can still function 2- cell cycle proceeds inappropriately, loss of control

 explain impact on the cell cycle of a proto oncogene vs an oncogene Proto-oncogenes- normal genes, promote controlled cell growth/division, when mutated, are oncogenes, causing uncontrolled cell proliferation, bypassing checkpoints, leading to tumor formation, promoting excessive cell division/ inhibit normal apoptosis.